junxit/us-congress-bills-110/metadata.md

 - 2007-11-08 — Introduced in House
 - 2007-11-08 — Ordered to be Reported by Voice Vote.
 - 2007-11-08 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-11-13 — Considered under suspension of the rules. (consideration: CR H13596-13598)
+- 2007-11-13 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+808.
+- 2007-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-13 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2007-11-13 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H13596-13597)
+- 2007-11-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H13596-13597)